eqv/hexslides/README.md

 * Slides should be primarily consist of graphic elements.
 * Animations are the most important tool to convey complex ideas.
 * I hate Powerpoint - There is nothing worse than elements jumping a few pixels from one slide to the next (but I like GUIs to create graphics).
-* I hate Latex Beamer (but like text based slide specifications that produce beautifull pdfs).
+* I hate Latex Beamer (but like text based slide specifications that produce beautiful pdfs).

 Hexslides allows you to create presentations with highly expressive animations in your favorite vector graphic drawing tool (such as Inkscape).
-Then you combine svg graphics and masters/templates in beautifull presentations.
+Then you combine svg graphics and masters/templates in beautiful presentations.

 #### Create highly visual presentations, that support what you are talking about instead of distracting from it!
 ![example slides](examples/imgs/visual.png)